Guido Biscaretti di Ruffia: Biography

+Di Ruffia was the son of Roberto Biscaretti di Ruffia, a senator of the Kingdom of Italy who established Fiat in 1899, and noblewoman Beatrice Ferrero.
+He was the brother of technical designer Carlo Biscaretti di Ruffia and grandson of senator and general Carlo Biscaretti di Ruffia.

-Having committed to a military career, he enrolled in the Italian Naval Academy on 18 October 1881.
-He became a member of the Società Geografica Italiana in 1908 and developed an interest in military cartography for the navy.
-In 1911-1912 he took part in the Italo-Turkish War with the rank of frigate captain in command of the destroyer Artigliere.
-On 21 May 1916, during the First World War, he was appointed aide-de-camp to King Vittorio Emanuele III, and maintained the honorary title until 1917.
-While in Rome, he married Maria Volo and became father of two children, Roberto and Paolo.
-He became President of the Superior Navy Council (10 August 1923 - 1 August 1925), Squadron Admiral in 1926 and then Senator on 22 December 1928.
+Having committed to a naval career, di Ruffia enrolled in the Italian Naval Academy on 18 October 1881.
+He became a member of the Società Geografica Italiana in 1908 and developed an interest in military cartography for the Italian Regia Marina ("Royal Navy").
+From 1911 to 1912, he participated in the Italo-Turkish War with the rank of frigate captain in command of the destroyer Artigliere.
+On 21 May 1916, during World War I, he was appointed aide-de-camp to King Victor Emmanuel III, and maintained the honorary title until 1917.

+On 10 August 1923, di Ruffia became President of the Superior Navy Council, a post he held until 1 August 1925.
+He was promoted to squadron admiral in 1926 and became a senator of the Kingdom of Italy on 22 December 1928.

-He fell from the office of Senator in 1945 and died in Rome the following year.
+Di Ruffia married Maria Voli and was the father of two children, Roberto and Paolo.
+He left office in 1945 and died in Rome in 1946.